Class Outline

 - First, participants in various groups should not differ in any systematic way.

-- In an experiment, if treatment groups are systematically different, trial results will be biased.
+- In an experiment, if treatment groups are systematically different, the trial results will be biased.

 - Suppose that participants are assigned to control and treatment groups in a study examining the efficacy of a walking intervention.
 If a greater proportion of older adults is assigned to the treatment group, then the outcome of the walking intervention may be influenced by this imbalance.

-- The effects of the treatment would be indistinguishable from the influence of the imbalance of covariates (age), thereby requiring the researcher to control for the covariates in the analysis to obtain an unbiased result.
+- The effects of the treatment would be indistinguishable from the influence of the imbalance of covariates (e.g., age), thereby requiring the researcher to control for the covariates in the analysis to obtain an unbiased result.

-- In an experiment, if treatment groups are systematically different, trial results will be biased.
+- In an experiment, if treatment groups are systematically different, the trial results will be biased.

 - Second, proper randomization ensures no a priori knowledge of group assignment.